 Readers Note: Please read through the discussion and descriptions of the 4 types of parallel universes.
 It will make the whole point of this article clearer when you get to the section entitled “Hypothetical Construct of Reality, Dreams, Aliens and Fortean Phenomena“

-These kind of high powered infinities come in 4 distinct levels.
+These kinds of high-powered infinities come in 4 distinct levels.

 Level 1: If you go far enough, you’ll get back home